ThoughtWorksInc/stonecutter/README.md

 The source folder will be located at `/var/stonecutter`.

-After initial setup, navigate to the source directory with:
+After initial setup, navigate to the source directory and build the assets with:

     cd /var/stonecutter
+    gulp build

 [Vagrant]: https://www.vagrantup.com
 [Ansible]: http://docs.ansible.com/ansible/intro_installation.html